HaroldMills/Vesper/docs/tutorial.rst

 -------

-There are many kinds of archive data, including some not mentioned here.
+There are many kinds of archive data, including some not mentioned above.
 For quick reference, here's a table summarizing those described in this section:

 +----------------+-----------------------------------------------------------------+